-Introduction: This meme uses an observation about race to make an argument about the relative significance of race and personal decisions in determining success or failure in life.
+Introduction: This meme uses an observation about three black men to make an argument about the relative significance of race and personal decisions in determining success or failure in life.

 Key Facts: N/A.